yesadahmed/xrmtoolboxAddins/README.md

 # JsonToCsharp
 A xrmtoolbox plugin for Dyanmic36 webapi to convert the json to CSharp models.
 You can also use this tool to convert any json to c# models.
-This tool requires only **OAuth or Certificate** types connection to get crm entities json.
+This tool requires only **OAuth or Certificate** types connection to get crm entities as it connects to WebAPI.

 ## Connection Types
 Since this plugin connects to CE webapi so by default it requires **OAuth or Certifcate** type connections in xrmtoolbox.